NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_RadialReduction.md

 ## Understanding Radial Branches

 Radial buses are leaf nodes in the network topology with only one connection.
-These buses do not affect the electrical behavior of the rest of the network and can be safely eliminated to simplify network matrices and improve computational efficiency.
+These buses do not affect the electrical behavior of the rest of the network and for certain applications can be safely eliminated to simplify network matrices and improve computational efficiency.

 ## Basic Usage of RadialReduction